 Due to the lack of a water supply when cleaning the toilet, you can subsequently use neither running water nor the usual cleaning agents that you might use for the toilet bowl of a regular toilet, for example.
 This circumstance normally turns out to be less disadvantageous than it might at first appear, however.
 In fact, the hygienic maintenance of a garden toilet is usually uncomplicated and easily done.

 With our TROBOLO® models, the container for solids never directly comes into contact with the excretions thanks to the use of fitted inlays.
 The cleaning of your TROBOLO® is therefore limited to the removal and subsequent disposal of the inlays and the occasional wiping of surfaces with a damp cloth.

 Other models, such as chemical toilets, the emptying and cleaning requires particular caution due to chemical substances used as these should by no means come into contact with the skin.
 What’s more, the content of a chemical toilet must never be emptied into the sewage system but should instead only ever be emptied at specially designed disposal stations.
-The hygienic maintenance of a chemical toilet compared to a dry urine-diverting toilet thus requires significantly more effort.
+The hygienic maintenance of a chemical toilet compared to a dry composting toilet thus requires significantly more effort.
 Should you nevertheless be interested in this toilet version, then feel free to check out the extensive information that we have collated in our guide to chemical toilets.

 3. Where to place the garden toilet

 Finally, the factor of easy position should be considered when choosing your garden toilet.
 Most notably, the aspect of whether you need an additional foundation to set up your garden toilet or whether a level surface is the only requirement plays a key part.
-The TROBOLO® KersaBœm, our urine-diverting toilet for exterior areas, meets this requirement and, what’s more, does not need any tools for the set-up.
+The TROBOLO® KersaBœm, our composting toilet for exterior areas, meets this requirement and, what’s more, does not need any tools for the set-up.